 One such hotel advertised itself as a honeymoon destination with the cover photograph of a large bedroom with one single bed on each wall!

-They had great boxsprings and mattresses topped with lumpy flock pads.
+The beds had great boxsprings and mattresses topped with lumpy flock pads.
 I said these pads must go and the two sisters running the hotel really got into the act and grabbed these pads and threw them out the windows chanting “Barbara said they must go“. “ Barbara said they must go” where they all landed outside on the parking lot.
+Fortunately, no one was outside at the time.

 Typical hotels in Popayan